Get Help Today(877) 648-4288

 Shooting Heroin: A Dangerous Approach

 The impact of the Opioid crisis in America is a destructive public health concern plaguing hundreds and thousands of people each year.
 Heroin is one of the most-commonly abused Opioids sought out by many, with highly addictive qualities with fatal side effects.
 Heroin is popular for its ability to produce strong feelings of euphoria in the brain.
 When Heroin enters the brain, it binds to the Opioid receptors in the brain, creating the intense rush.
-Shooting Heroin is noticeable by the drug paraphernalia used: a needle, a cotton ball, foil, a rubber band or a belt, a dirty spoon, and a lighter.
-This method creates long-term and unique risks independent to other methods of Heroin abuse.
+Evidence of shooting Heroin can include the drug paraphernalia used: a needle, a cotton ball, foil, a rubber band or a belt, a dirty spoon, and a lighter.
+This method creates long-term and unique risks independent of other methods of Heroin abuse.

 Shooting Heroin: Methods Of Administration